Massachusetts Overtime Laws

 In Massachusetts, money paid as commissions, drawing accounts, bonuses, or other incentive pay based on sales or production are excluded in computing the regular rate and the overtime rate of compensation.
 However, under the FLSA these incentives are used to calculate the regular rate of pay.
 So if you are exempt from overtime pay under Massachusetts law, you should consult federal overtime law to determine whether you are entitled to overtime.

 If your right to overtime is being denied, you may file a file a claim to enforce both your state and/or federal rights, depending on the facts of your case.
 An experienced Massachusetts attorney can help you recover lost wages and any damages caused by a denial of overtime pay.
-Receive a free claim review to start you out learning more about your rights under Massachusetts law.
+Get started today and find a local employment law attorney near you.

 Contact a qualified attorney.